 Fortunately, the American Civil Liberties Union (ACLU) is committed to abolishing jail time for individuals who owe a debt.
-They are dedicated to uncovering the unjust practices of debt collectors and to pleading with the courts to establish fair laws when it comes to debt.
+They are dedicated to uncovering the unjust practices of debt collectors and pleading with the courts to establish fair laws regarding debt.

 The Bottom Line

 You cannot go to jail for failing to repay a payday loan.
 You can, however, be sentenced to jail if you miss a court appearance or ignore a court summons.
-Be proactive and make sure that you’re there and fully prepared for any court challenge.
+Be proactive and ensure you’re there and fully prepared for any court challenge.
 Better still, work with your lender first to avoid any court summons in the first place.

 Attorney fees will usually depend on the complexity of your case.
 They will charge you based on the scope of work, amount of debt owed, and difficulty of settlement.
-The good news is that most law firms offer a free initial consultation, which can help you figure out a strategy if you’ve gotten a court summons, or if you’re thinking about filing for bankruptcy.
+The good news is that most law firms offer a free initial consultation, which can help you figure out a strategy if you’ve received a court summons or are thinking about filing for bankruptcy.

 The main difference is the loan amounts.
 While payday loans are small sums of money ranging from $100-$1,500, installment loans allow for higher loan amounts that can go as high as several thousand dollars.
-A payday loan generally doesn’t require a credit check, while your credit score will matter if you’re applying for an installment loan.
+A payday loan generally doesn’t require a credit check, while your credit score will matter if you apply for an installment loan.

-To learn whether a payday lender is licensed to do business in your state, confirm the information with your state regulator or attorney general.
+Confirm the information with your state regulator or attorney general to learn whether a payday lender is licensed to do business in your state.

 Many states don’t allow payday lending, and some states that do allow payday lending require lenders to be licensed.
 In some states, if a payday loan is made by a business that isn’t licensed in your state, the payday loan may be invalidated.